Young Leaders in National Security Fellowship 2023

 Information for applicants

-- The course will take place in central London between September 6th – 10th, 2021.
-The course will be delivered in person (Covid-19 guidelines allowing).
+- The course will take place in central London between September 4th – 8th, 2023.

 - The course is free.
-In addition, CEG will offer financial support to cover travel costs; six nights’ accommodation; and a small daily per diem.
+In addition, CEG will offer financial support to cover travel costs within the UK, six nights accommodation and a small daily per diem.